How to Make Scented Candles

 Day Two On the second day, homes are beautifully decorated with glowing clay lamps and candles.
 They also create intricate and beautiful design patterns called Rangoli.
 They are created using colored powders or sand and are usually found on the floor

 Day Three On the third day, it is the main day of the festival.
-All over the world Indian families will congregate and gather together for a reverent Lakshmi puja.
+All over the world Indian families will congregate and gather together for a reverent Lakshmi Puja.
 This is a special prayer to the Goddess Lakshmi.
 After the special puja, there are big celebrations with mouth-watering and abundant feasts of food and it is usually rounded off with fireworks or releasing lanterns.
 The river Ganges creates a stunning place to worship at this time.

 Day Four The fourth day is essentially the first day of the New Year.
 Like many New Year celebrations, friends and relatives visit one another and bring gifts.
 It is a time to share blessings, goodwill, and wishes for the season and year ahead.